 - Pretty uncommon in academia

 - Incredibly common elsewhere

-- Ubiquitous in tech

 - Lots of resources

 One-on-Ones (A manager's guide) | Friday.app

 One-on-ones are a great way for managers, directors, and executives to build stronger teams.
 1:1 meetings can ...
 Jun 26, 2020 - Uploaded by Friday www.15five.com > blog > one-on-one-meeting-checklist -